 I’m going to tell you these important tips based on my training as a marriage and family therapist, my master’s in psychology (I’m currently getting my Ph.D. in psychology), plus the work I’ve done as the CEO of Marriage Helper.
 Marriage Helper reaches thousands and thousands of couples every single year.
 Many of the marriages we work with are on the brink of divorce (i.e., divorce papers signed, filed, all hope is gone).
 Yet, marriage Helper still sees over 70% of those marriages saved from our Marriage Turnaround Weekend (even when one spouse doesn’t want to go!).

-First, Nobody Should Decide This, Except YOU.
+Nobody Should Decide This, Except YOU.

-When the people in your life learn what’s going on in your marriage, or what your spouse has done, and they see how hurt you are, they don’t want to see you in pain anymore.
-But many people don’t see the hope and the change that CAN happen on the other side.
+When people in your life learn about your marriage or what your spouse has done, they may not give the best advice.
+They see how hurt you are, and they don’t want to see you in pain anymore.
+But many people don’t know the hope and the change that CAN happen on the other side.